History of the Campuses and Buildings of the University of Rochester

 River Campus Rush Rhees Library Hopeman Memorial Chime and Carillon

-Arendt Willem Hopeman Portrait and Plaque in Rush Rhees Library
+Arendt Willem Hopeman Plaque in Rush Rhees Library

 Carillon Details from Rochester Review Cutaway drawing of Carillon